-Every state has different laws and procedures for correctly filing a personal injury lawsuit, so it’s important to pay specific attention to New Jersey’s rules.
+Every state has different laws and procedures for correctly filing a personal injury lawsuit.
+For accident victims in Atlantic City, Newark, or New Brunswick, it’s important to pay specific attention to New Jersey’s rules.

 A personal injury lawsuit is a civil suit you can file to recover monetary damages from someone who injured you.
 The amount of money awarded to you can typically include the injury’s economic costs, like doctors’ bills for short- and long-term medical care, or non-economic costs, like emotional distress.
 In New Jersey, there’s usually no cap on how much money you can recover for economic or non-economic costs.